ten7/hosting-drupal-on-kubernetes/lab01_interactingWithK8s.md

 ## Authorizing kubectl

 The `kubectl` application interacts with Kubernetes through an API.
 As such, we often need to authenticate with that API to be certain we have the correct credentials and we are who we say we are.
-Different hosting providers have different authentication methods for `kubectl`, consult your hosting provider's documentation to find out which one is appropriate.
+Different hosting providers have different authentication methods for `kubectl`, so consult your hosting provider's documentation to find out which one is appropriate.

 For DigitalOcean, a "kubeconfig" file may be downloaded from the web portal.
 This file contains the necessary authentication tokens.
-Note that this file also has a limited livespan.
+NOTE: This file has a limited lifespan.
 After 24 hours, credentials are often invalidated, requiring you to download a new kubeconfig file.

-1. Using a web browser, login to the DigitalOcean web portal.
+1. Using a web browser, log in to the DigitalOcean web portal.
 2. Using the sidebar, navigate to **Manage** &gt; **Kubernetes**.
 3. Locate the cluster you created earlier in the list and click the cluster name.
 4. Scroll down and click the **Download Config File** button.
 Note the download location of this file.